Guillaume-FAURE/passwordgen-node/README.md

 ```sh
 passwordgen-node
 ```
-Warning!: with the --save option the password will always be save in the file password.txt inside the repo, you can link it with
+**Warning!** : with the --save option the password will always be save in the file password.txt inside the repo, you can link it with
 ```sh
 ln -s password.txt passwordgen-node/password.txt
 ```